myersg86/dotfiles/sublime-plugins.md

 # Sublime Text 3 Plugins for Frontend Web Development

 Sublime is great and for many still the best text editor available.
 But out of the box, it lacks some features that modern competitors have already built-in.
 Plugins help to stay ahead but it's a hassle to keep up with all of them.
-This is a curated list of plugins I use for my
+This is a curated list of plugins I use & enjoy

 ### Table of Contents